alisonsadel/GolanTeam-Compass-RealEstate/README.md

 * For Part Five, I made several Cluster Maps with increasing complexity.

 #### Future Considerations

-     *  I have not fully leveraged the tilelayer.
+I have not fully leveraged the tilelayer.
 The geojson file also has a Neighborhood feature that I would like to embed as a static label within the center of each polygon.

-     *  This is an incomplete dataset, only reflecting a sample of The Golan Team Sales.
+This is an incomplete dataset, only reflecting a sample of The Golan Team transactions from 2017-2021.
 Once more comprehensive, I will:
-          * Add a link to the property url within the tooltip
+  Add a link to the property url within the tooltip Use the distance to the nearest train station (see Part Four) to display within the tooltip transit info with subway icons.
-          * Use the distance to the nearest train station (see Part Four) to display within the tooltip transit info with subway icons.
+  Visualize data over time
-          * Visualize data over time
+  Create a world cloud showing frequency of transaction by neighborhood

 #### Additional Visualizations Coming Soon!